DIFS-Teaching/java-micro-service/README.md

 (c) Radek Burget, 2021

-An example Java microservice with metrics and a health check.
+An example Java microservice with metrics and health check, OpenAPI documentation and config injection.